Indoor Ideas: A Concrete Plan for Your Kitchen: Concrete Counter Tops

-When it comes to counter tops, it was formica which stole the show for your grandmother; for your mother, it was granite; and for you, it's all about the concrete!
+When it comes to countertops, it was formica that stole the show for your grandmother; for your mother, it was granite; and for you, it's all about the concrete!
 If you haven't heard of this rapidly growing trend in kitchen countertops then consider this your official introduction!

 The Shape Advantage